 The Company adopted the provisions of SFAS No. 131, "Disclosures about Segments of an Enterprise and Related Information," effective with its December 31, 1998 reporting and identified its reportable segments based upon the geographic location of its business units.
 During 2000, the Company's reportable segments are based on differences in product lines and geographic locations and are divided between balls and rollers, Euroball and plastics.
 The ball and roller segment comprises three manufacturing facilities in the eastern United States.
 The Euroball segment acquired in July 2000, comprises manufacturing facilities located in Kilkenny, Ireland, Eltmann, Germany and Pinerolo, Italy.
-All of the facilities in the ball and rollers used primarily in the bearing industry.
+All of the facilities in the ball and roller and Euroball segments are engaged in the production of precision balls and rollers used primarily in the bearing industry.
 The plastics segment is concentrated in one facility located in Lubbock, Texas which represents the IMC business acquired in July 1999.
 This facility is engaged in the production of plastic injection molded products for the bearing, automotive, instrumentation, fiber optic and consumer hardware markets.